 Understanding the Exposure Draft of the Standards

 The SASB has voted to release the Proposed Changes to Provisional Standards, marking a pivotal point in its standard-setting work.
-As part of this milestone, the organization has opened the Basis for Conclusions compendium and the Exposure Draft of the Standards for a 90-day public comment period.
-SASB invites comments from October 2 through December 31, 2017.
+As part of this milestone, the organization has opened the Basis for Conclusions compendium and the Exposure Draft of the Standards for a 90-day public comment period from October 2 through December 31, 2017 (now extended to January 31, 2018).
 This process will culminate in ratification of the standards, scheduled for early 2018.

 Downloading the Exposure Draft of the Standards